DME256/MAP673-DME256-Americas-opioid-epidemic/README.md

-# MAP673-DME256-Americas-opioid-epidemic
+# americas-opioid-epidemic

-## Analysis of opioid deaths by US state from 2006 to 2018
+## Analysis of opioid related deaths by US state from 2006-2018.
+## The map will display opioid death by type of opioid that resulted in death.
+### Data from Kaiser Family Foundation (KFF).